 Lifeworks have recently received £6,674 from Totnes Tennis Club’s 50th Anniversary Celebration event on 8th August and we want to thank everyone who made the day such a resounding success.
-The 50th celebration itself was a day filled with tennis coaching, activities and exhibitions including one off matches with the UK’s number one female wheelchair tennis player, triple Paralympic medallist, Lucky Shuker.
+The 50th celebration itself was a day filled with tennis coaching, activities and exhibitions including one off matches with the UK’s number one female wheelchair tennis player, triple Paralympic medallist, Lucy Shuker.

 Inclusive and Accessible Sport

 The event reinforced Totnes Community Tennis Club’s commitment to providing tennis for all in the community.
 They partnered with the charity, Bright Ideas for Tennis who provide clubs with support to offer bespoke tennis opportunities for people with disabilities and mental ill health.

 Bright Ideas for Tennis, led by ex-Davis Cup player Danny Sapsford, concluded the day with a training session for the Club’s coaches and volunteers as well as staff from our Robin’s service in the unique ‘iPlay 30’ coaching programme.
 This now enables the club to deliver specialised coaching to those in the community who will benefit, starting with Bidwell Brook School and Lifeworks!

 After the training, Danny Sapsford, former Wimbledon player turned inspirational tennis coach said, “You’ve proved just how inclusive tennis can be.
 You are a shining example of exactly what can be done.”